SocialCircle: Learning the Angle-based Social Interaction Representation for Pedestrian Trajectory Prediction: Introduction

-\emph{Model-based} methods may take some particular ``rules''\cite{yue2022human} as the primary foundation for the prediction.
-For example, the Social-Force-based methods \cite{zanlungo2011social,luber2010people,mehran2009abnormal,helbing1995social,pellegrini2009youll} model and simulate agents' behaviors mainly according to the rules in Newtonian mechanics.
+The \textbf{social interaction} \cite{alahi2016social,pellegrini2009youll} (also known as the \textbf{agent-to-agent interaction}) considered in trajectory prediction takes into account not only all kinds of interactive behaviors among different agents but how they affect their trajectories.
+Current social-interaction-modeling methods in the trajectory prediction task can be classified roughly into \emph{Model-based} and \emph{Model-free} two classes\cite{yue2022human}. \emph{Model-based} methods may take some particular ``rules'' \cite{yue2022human} as the primary foundation for the prediction.
+For example, the Social-Force-based methods \cite{helbing1995social,pellegrini2009youll} model and simulate agents' behaviors mainly according to the rules in Newtonian mechanics.
 Some other methods like \cite{xie2017learning,yue2022human,barata2021sparse} also turn trajectory prediction into an optimization problem by introducing their different mathematical models.
-Although some of these methods incorporate the advantages of data-driven approaches, they may still be largely limited to these given rules.
-However, designing a ``rule'' that fits most cases is often difficult, and given the limited logical reasoning capabilities of current data-driven approaches, model-based methods still face more challenges in obtaining additional performance gains.

-On the contrary, \emph{model-free} methods are mostly driven by data, and very few manual interventions are considered.
-For example, the Social-Pooling-like methods \cite{alahi2016social,gupta2018social,sadeghian2019sophie,pei2019human,deo2018convolutional} fuse all neighbors' interactive efforts by pooling their behavior features (like the outputs from LSTM cells) in each grid.
-Besides, the graph-based methods \cite{su2022trajectory,li2022intention,li2022graph,cao2021spectral,shi2021sgcn,dang2021msr,monti2021dag,liu2021avgcn,zhou2021ast,yu2020spatio,mohamed2020social} usually build a series of spatial graph structures to model interactions, each of whose nodes are the agent representation output by various sequential or recurrent backbone neural networks.
-These model-free methods could fully utilize the ability of neural networks to fit data, but they may heavily rely on different network structures and pose limited explainability.
+However, designing a generalized ``rule'' that fits most socially interactive cases is often difficult, making them challenging to apply to complex scenes.
+On the contrary, \emph{model-free} methods are mostly driven by data, and few manual interventions are considered.
+For example, graph-based methods \cite{su2022trajectory,li2022intention,cao2021spectral} may build a series of spatial or temporal graph structures, thus learning to simulate agents' social interactions.
+Most model-free methods could fully utilize the ability of neural networks to fit data, but they may heavily rely on different network structures and pose limited explainability.